DavidStewartLDN/fireworksBnB/README.md

 ### Fireworks BnB

 This is an AirBnB clone, created as a group project for Week 6 of the Makers Academy Course.
+The app is currently deployed on [Heroku](https://fireworksbnb.herokuapp.com/).

 #### Collaborators